 Vision: Innovative and collaborative brain research that drives policy, social, health and economic advancements for Canada and the world.

 Mission: To build on Canada’s strengths and current investments in cutting-edge collaborative neuroscience to transform neurological and mental health for Canadians.

-The CBRS is not aimed at seeking funding as an independent entity but rather to inspire decision makers and funders to further invest in programs that foster collaborative, transdisciplinary and open approaches to move Canada toward a big-science model for brain research.
+Objective: CBRS is not seeking to become a parallel funding stream, but rather to inspire decision makers and funders to further invest in programs that foster collaborative, transdisciplinary and open approaches to move Canada toward a big-science model for brain research.

 Yves De Koninck

 Early Career Researcher Leader:

 Allison Sekuler (Rotman Research Institute, Baycrest, Centre for Aging + Brain Health Innovation)

 Aristotle Voineskos (The Centre for Addiction and Mental Health)